aws-samples/realtime-health-data-insights-dynamodb/README.md

 ```
 ### Data aggregation

-The raw health data stored in a DynamoDB table is configured to capture item-level changes, which are pushed to a DynamoDB stream.
-An AWS Lambda function triggers with each update, generating daily summaries for changed health metrics per user.
-The aggregation module first retrieves any previous entries for the corresponding day before performing the aggregation.
-For example, if user data is first synced at 8 AM, it ingests the raw data into the table and creates an initial aggregation in the aggregated table, including the number of entries used.
-If the user syncs data again at 7 PM, the module fetches the existing aggregated value and entry count from the aggregated table to calculate the updated aggregation.
-These aggregations serve as a basis for detailed insights into daily, weekly, monthly, 6-month, and yearly trends.
-The aggregated table also facilitates calculations of health metric scores, minimum, maximum, average, and trend changes over selected date ranges.
+Raw data in the primary table serves as the foundation for generating day-wise aggregations, where key metrics are calculated based on specific contexts such as daily averages or sums.
+This aggregated data is stored in a separate daily aggregated Amazon DynamoDB table and provides a streamlined and meaningful representation of the original dataset, offering several advantages
+- **Enhanced Performance:** Pre-computed aggregates eliminate the need for repetitive calculations on raw data during queries, reducing response times for user requests and improving application performance.
+- **Contextual Insights:** Aggregations tailored to specific contexts (e.g., daily averages for heart rate during workouts) provide actionable insights that are more meaningful for users or decision-makers.
+- **Scalability:** By working with aggregated data, systems can handle higher workloads, as they avoid processing vast amounts of raw data for each query, ensuring scalability for large datasets and concurrent users.
+- **Support for Trend Analysis:** Aggregated data over periods (e.g., daily, weekly, monthly) enables trend identification and anomaly detection.
+- **Cost Optimization:** Aggregated data minimizes computational overhead and the need for frequent intensive processing of raw data, reducing both operational costs and resource usage.

+By leveraging aggregated data, organizations can deliver faster, more meaningful insights while ensuring scalability, cost-effectiveness, and a better user experience.
 Below are two examples of typical aggregated health metric data for a user stored in a DynamoDB table: step_count and sleep_count in the **"awake"** context.
-If a metric lacks context, it is denoted as "NA."

 ```json
 	[
 		{